-XT[2]+ servers work with SAS disks: they are equipped with internal SAS disk array and/or can be connected to a SAS-HDX external SAS disk array.
+- XS: equipped with internal SCSI disks and which can be connected to an XT-HDX external SCSI disk array - XS-SAS: work with SAS disks.
+It is equipped with internal SAS disk array and/or can be connected to a SAS-HDX external SAS disk array.

-1.1 XT[2]+ HIGH-RESOLUTION SERVER
+1.1 XS HIGH-RESOLUTION SERVER

-The XT[2]+ server is typically used as a high-resolution server with various third party controllers, applications and automation systems using industry-standard protocols such as Sony BVW75, VDCP, Odetics, DD35, or EVS' AVSP, EditRec, LinX API.
-XT[2]+ series servers can also be controlled by EVS applications:
+The XS server is typically used as a high-resolution server with various third party controllers, applications and automation systems using industry-standard protocols such as Sony BVW75, VDCP, Odetics, DD35, IPDP, or EVS' AVSP, EditRec, Linx API.

+XS series servers can also be controlled by EVS applications: